 The Contact drop-down contains a Text Block and a Form Block.
 You can edit these blocks, but they can't be removed.
 To edit the blocks, open the contact drop-down, then hover over it and click Edit.
 No additional blocks can be added to the header.

 Note: The header Form Block Submit button is solid black or white, depending on your header's background color.
 It's not possible to edit this button in Site Styles.

 To update the information in the Location drop-down, open the Business Information panel and update the Physical Location, Contact Phone Number, and Contact Email.
 Adjust the contact information font with the Text tweak.
 The color is automatically set to black or white based on the header’s background color.

 Note: We recommend removing or replacing the demo content in the contact and location drop-downs.
 Otherwise, the demo text may display when you share your site on social media, even if it’s hidden on your site.
-For detailed steps, visit Adirondack troubleshooting.
+For detailed steps, visit Troubleshooting Adirondack.

 Adirondack supports multiple navigation bars: